deepmodeling/deepmd-kit/doc/model/train-energy-hessian.md

 # Fit energy Hessian

-To train a model that takes Hessian matrices, i.e., the second order deriviates of energies w.r.t coordinates as input, you only need to prepare full hessian matries and modify the `loss` section to define the Hessian-specific settings, keeping other sections the same as the normal energy model's input script.
+To train a model that takes Hessian matrices, i.e., the second order derivates of energies w.r.t coordinates as input, you only need to prepare full hessian matrices and modify the `loss` section to define the Hessian-specific settings, keeping other sections the same as the normal energy model's input script.

 Note that fitting energy Hessian is only supported in the **PyTorch** backend as for now.